Female Founders Outperform Their Male Peers

 Another fatal flaw in their stats is that due to the prevalence of leftist ideas about discrimination, there's a pretty good probability that having female founders is advantageous for a reason unrelated to their ability: public image.
-People see an all-male team as a sign of discrimination (and somewhat rightly so), but a part-female team is a sign of inclusivity, which greatly benefits the company's public image.
+People see an all-male team as a sign of discrimination, but a part-female team is a sign of inclusivity, which benefits the company's public image.
 On the other hand, an all-female team would probably not be seen as a sign of discrimination by most people.

 Protagonist versus leftist ideas of bigotry

 The purest demonstration of their misandry though is that their graphic for the section says "Women Are Winning".
 They see this as some kind of competition between men and women as groups.
-Their sexism is disgusting.
+Disgusting.

 There are, of course, no sources linked anywhere.
 We're just supposed to take their word for it.